individkid/sidegeo/README.md

   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
-  * --action attaches Haskell function to boundary to be activated by click
+  * --action attaches Lua function to boundary to be activated by click
   * --matrix takes transformation of display, ignored if not -F file
   * --project takes slope and cutoff, ignored if not -F file
   * --configure pore, membrane, interpolate, texture, rate
   * --inject specifies command line option to inject
   * --menu changes to menu item to inject to console
-  * --bind binds Haskell function to function key in console
+  * --bind binds Lua function to function key in console
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
   * --start goes to a new polytope with optional name for going back
   * --yield allow other files and command line options to proceed
   * --delay takes duration for interpolation with next delay
   * --import takes module name or file path to import for subsequent calls
-  * --call takes Haskell function of source to replace destination
+  * --call takes Lua function of source to replace destination

 The constants set by --configure change behaviors by degree.